-

 Welcome Note From Course Director

-We welcome you to attend the seventh annual Hopkins International Therapeutic Endoscopy Course (HITEC) on August 24-25, 2023 at The Johns Hopkins Hospital in Baltimore, Maryland.
+We welcome you to attend the 9th annual Hopkins International Therapeutic Endoscopy Course (HITEC) on October 2-3, 2025 at The Johns Hopkins Hospital in Baltimore, Maryland.

 We envision this to be a hybrid (both virtual and in-person) and unique event with focus on basic and advanced therapeutic and bariatric endoscopy.